Big Jet Plane

 "Big Jet Plane" is a song written by Australian singer and songwriter Angus Stone, originally recorded under the stage name "Lady of the Sunshine" for his 2009 album Smoking Gun.
 It was then re-recorded the following year by Stone and his sister Julia as a duo.
 On 26 January 2011, Australian radio station Triple J announced that the Angus & Julia Stone version of "Big Jet Plane" was the winner of its 2010 Hottest 100 countdown.

 Angus & Julia Stone version

 "Big Jet Plane" was re-recorded by Angus & Julia Stone and released in May 2010 as the third single from the duo's second studio album Down the Way.
 The song peaked at number 21 in Australia and has been certified platinum.
 Additionally, the song has peaked inside the 40 in New Zealand, France and Belgium.

 At the ARIA Music Awards of 2010, "Big Jet Plane" won the ARIA Award for Single of the Year.
 On 26 January 2011, the song was voted number 1 on the Triple J Hottest 100, 2010.
 On 14 March 2020, the song was voted number 9 on the Triple J Hottest 100 of the 2010s.
+In 2025, the song placed 20 in the Triple J Hottest 100 of Australian Songs.

 It gained additional success, especially in Europe, when it was remixed in 2011 as a house track by Australian DJs Goodwill and Hook N Sling, under the title "Take You Higher".

+"You're the One That I Want", a cover of the 1978 single by John Travolta and Olivia Newton-John from Grease: The Original Soundtrack from the Motion Picture, peaked at No. 21 on UK Independent Singles Chart in 2012.